True to form, Wayne Rooney may have just decided the game

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here

-The court also saw the famous Instagram screenshots, with the deadly graphic in the corner of each “Seen by 1” – that one being Rebekah Vardy.
+The court also saw the famous Instagram screenshots, with the deadly graphic in the corner of each, “Seen by 1” – that one being Rebekah Vardy.

-The trouble for her though, is that this court case very much has not been seen by one.
+The trouble for Vardy, though, is that this court case very much has not been seen by one.
 It’s been seen by everyone.
-As have her thousands of WhatsApp messages, and the somewhat jaw-dropping extent of her descent into the world of celebrity journalism in which she, on the available evidence, appears to have been very much both the star and star reporter.
+As have her thousands of WhatsApp messages, along with the somewhat jaw-dropping extent of her descent into the world of celebrity journalism – in which, on the available evidence, she appears to have been very much both the star and the star reporter.

-To see the two men sitting this close together on the court bench was a sad reminder that the two of them never quite linked up as an England front two.
-By the time Vardy came on the scene in 2015, Rooney had retreated to a deeper lying role.
+To see the two men sitting this close together on the court bench was a sad reminder that the pair never quite linked up as an England front two.
+By the time Jamie Vardy came on the scene in 2015, Wayne Rooney had retreated to a deeper-lying role.
 It will now be up to the judge to decide which one of their wives has been also been playing in that position.

 Register for free to continue reading